Jacob Blake’s father says his son is handcuffed to the hospital bed

 In an interview on CNN’s “New Day,” Jacob Blake Sr. and their family attorney Ben Crump said they feel a double standard is still being carried out in the hospital.

 “There’s no explanation for it,” Mr. Crump said.
-“It follows the pattern deliberate indifference and excessive force. … This adds insult to injury.
+“It follows the pattern deliberate indifference and excessive force. … This adds insult to injury.”

 Jacob Blake, a 29-year-old Black man, was shot seven times in the back by Kenosha Police Department Officer Rusten Sheskey, who is White.
 Police said they were responding to a domestic dispute when they arrived on the scene.